 It generally starts with a slight shaking of the hand.
 Perhaps you forget words, sleep poorly and have very vivid dreams.
 The symptoms of Parkinson’s usually begin slowly, but it is incapacitating.
-The quality of life diminishes rapidly during the 7–14 years that typically elapse between diagnosis and death.
+For most people, the quality of life diminishes slowly during the 10–20 years that typically elapse between diagnosis and death.
 The causes are probably both genetic and environmental, and it is currently incurable.
 Danish researchers hope to change this.

 “Parkinson’s results from an imbalance in the brain caused by the tiny and unstable protein alpha-synuclein.
 The proteins is normally a soluble protein inside the cells but can also fold incorrectly and aggregate in slightly larger clusters called oligomers and in much larger aggregations called fibrils.
 People with the disease accumulate these oligomers and fibrils to a critical degree, and we hope that treatment with antibodies could stop aggregation and inhibit this accumulation,” explains Daniel E. Otzen, Professor at the Department of Molecular Biology and Genetics of Aarhus University and a driving force behind the new research.

 Turning chaos into order

 The results of the tests of six antibodies are promising because they all bind specifically to the end of the alpha-synuclein that is accessible in all the different protein states.
 The researchers therefore hope that using the antibodies will enable them to learn how to manipulate the protein between its various states.
 This knowledge may potentially be used to inhibit the unwanted aggregations.